Best energy tariff for low income households (UK guide, June 2026)

 3) Exit fees on fixed deals

-Fixed tariffs can help with predictability, but exit fees can be risky if your circumstances change (moving home, benefit changes, arrears).
+Fixed tariffs can help you sidestep the July rise, but exit fees can be risky if your circumstances change (moving home, benefit changes, arrears).

 4) Economy 7 mismatch